duo-labs/android-webauthn-authenticator/README.md

 }
 ```

-Note that `requireResidentKey` and `requireUserPresence` are ignored: keys are resident by design, and user presence will always be verified.
+Note that `requireResidentKey` and `requireUserPresence` are effectively ignored: keys are resident by design, and user presence will always be verified.
 User verification will always be performed if the `Authenticator` is instantiated with `authenticationRequired` set to `true`; otherwise biometric authentication will not be performed and credential generation will fail if `requireUserVerification` is `true`.

+(Per the spec, `requireUserPresence` must be the inverse of `requireUserVerification`)

 Create the options object from JSON: